-Each of the Outlook printed calendars has some options to change what’s shown on the page.
-Task List, Upcoming appointments and blank note space can all be selected.
+Each of the Outlook printed calendars has some options to improve what’s shown on the page.
+Task List, Upcoming appointments and blank note space can all be selected to suit you.

 Pages, Copies, Collations

 Under the Print Options, you can change the number of pages or sets of pages as well in the Print Options, under Print range and Copies option.

 The most important part of the Print Options is a bottom left, the ‘Print Range’.